JosephdeVilmarest/josephdevilmarest.github.io/index.md

 Second, we participated in electricity load forecasting competitions to assert the performance of our methods:
 * We obtained with Y. Goude the first place in the competition [Day-Ahead Electricity Demand Forecasting: Post-COVID Paradigm](https://ieee-dataport.org/competitions/day-ahead-electricity-demand-forecasting-post-covid-paradigm):\
 de Vilmarest, J. and Goude, Y (2021).
-[State-Space Models Win the IEEE DataPort Competition on Post-covid Day-ahead Electricity Load Forecasting](https://hal.archives-ouvertes.fr/hal-03359868/document).
+[State-Space Models Win the IEEE DataPort Competition on Post-covid Day-ahead Electricity Load Forecasting](https://arxiv.org/pdf/2110.00334.pdf). *Preprint*.
 * I obtained the first place in [Competition on building energy consumption forecasting](http://www.gecad.isep.ipp.pt/smartgridcompetitions/).